 Oh, yeah, that’s another mistake.
 Lottery winners think that sudden wealth also gives them a few gifted years of being a financial advisor!
 I’ve personally heard a lottery winner say, “Oh, I can handle this – yeah, I mean, how hard can it be to manage the cash?”
 A few months later, he was down to a penny.
 How?
 Well, when you win, you have to hire a team of advisors – a lawyer, CPA and a financial advisor to help you create anonymity, and minimize estate taxes.
 As soon as a lottery player becomes a winner, all investments look profitable, but that’s not true.
 You have to hire a team to set you up for life financially.
 They will help you not spend your fortune foolishly.

 Classic.
-This just never gets old, I tell you.
-Most lottery winners give up their current lives simply because “things aren’t the same anymore”.
-They quit their jobs, leave their friends to make richer friends, drink expensive beers and drive luxury cars because they can afford it.
+This never gets old, I tell you.
+Most lottery winners give up their current lives just because “things aren’t the same anymore”.
+They quit their jobs, leave their friends to make wealthier friends, drink expensive beers and drive luxury cars because they can afford it.
 Smart lottery winners know that this is a mistake and should be avoided if you don’t want to be poor a few years after the big money rain.
-Smart winners maintain their lifestyle, they continue to work and they keep their friends because less lifestyle change means a more balanced life.
+Smart winners maintain their lifestyle, they continue to work, and they keep their friends because less lifestyle change means a more balanced life.

 “I think I’m going to buy a house, no, maybe a car… what about the future then?”

-There are some lottery winners who have no idea about how to use the money so it will last them a lifetime.
+Some lottery winners have no idea about how to use the money so it will last them a lifetime.
 They don’t have a financial plan all set out before claiming the jackpot.
-You might not know it yet, but a large amount of money can be spent quickly and before you know it, it’s all gone.
+You might not know it yet, but a large amount of money can be spent quickly, and before you know it, it’s all gone.
 Just like that.
-This is another reason why you need a financial advisor so he or she can tell you how to use your money so you’re never poor again.
+This is another reason why you need a financial advisor so he or she can tell you how to use your money, so you’re never poor again.